 Christine is a researcher and data analyst with a focus on the potato crop and leads the training seminars for the Potato Review Group.
 Christine has been researching the potato crop since joining CMI in 1991.
 Prior to joining CMI, Christine gained a BSc in plant biology from UCNW Bangor, an MSc in computer science from the University of Birmingham, a PhD in crop physiology from the University of Nottingham and researched tree mycorrhizae at the University of Sheffield in collaboration with the Forestry Commission.

 James is the Field, Laboratory and Storage Trial Supervisor for GCI and is responsible for looking after the day to day trials activities such as monitoring ,spraying and record taking, James has been involved in trials for over 17 years, first with CMI and now with GCI.
+James graduated from Nottingham Trent University with a degree in Environmental Biology.

-In my role as Assistant Accountant, I am responsible for GCI invoicing activity.
-Responsible for day-to-day finance function, tax computation, VAT returns, CIS, maintaining Sales Ledger, credit control.
+In my role as Assistant Accountant, I am responsible for GCI

 Amanda started as a pulse and then oilseeds research specialist in the 1980s.
 Amanda then moved into plant breeding, first with Cebeco and later with CPB Twyford, where she focused on cereals and oilseeds.
 In 2002 Amanda started working with CMI, principally researching oilseed rape in the UK and working with oilseeds and protein crops in Eastern Europe.
 More recently, and since moving to GCI, Amanda has focused on: cultivar analysis; the management of cereal disease and lodging; and nutrient management, particularly analysis and foliar application.
 Amanda has an interest in novel and those new to the UK with experience in flax, linseed, lupins, spelt wheat, soya and sunflowers amongst others.

+Hannah is a soil scientist with a background in chemistry and environmental science.
+For her PhD she investigated the influence of soil components on movement and uptake of iodine, an element essential for healthy development in cattle, humans and other mammals.
 Within CMI and now GCI Hannah’s research has focused on the interactions of nutrients and organic matter in soil, communicating the results in reports and presentations to client groups.
 Hannah is involved in soil training sessions and also runs the statistical analysis of cultivar yield databases and performs synthesis of trials and research information to assess agrochemical products.

 Gina works part time with GCI as a Trials Technician supporting James with field trials activities and data management.
 Prior to joining GCI Gina supported CMI in the same role.
 Gina has been involved in agriculture since college and is also involved in the canine world with gundog training.